xrazis/haris.razis.com/content/posts/cappadocia.md

 //TODO Add more learned

-Up next is Kosovo with the guys!
+The upcoming trips are under discussion.
+Maybe Kosovo or Bulgaria for the enduro and Tunisia for the touring.